Unistellar

 \

-However, TESS only observed two transits of TOI 5571.01, once in 2020 and again in 2022.
-These transits were 731 days apart, but that doesn’t mean that the orbital period (how long it takes the planet to orbit its parent star) is quite that long.
+A little more on duo-transit candidates: Although the two transits that TESS observed were 700 days apart, that doesn’t mean that the orbital period (how long it takes the planet to orbit its parent star) is quite that long.
 TESS could have missed some transits in between the two it saw, since it wasn’t looking at the host star constantly.
-To calculate other potential periods, astronomers take the 731 day “longest possible period” and divide that by integer values.
+To calculate other potential periods, astronomers take the 700 day “longest possible period” and divide that by integer values.
 These are called “period aliases”.
-For example, a period alias of P/2 means we divide 731 by 2 to get a potential period of 366 days.
+For example, a period alias of P/2 means we divide 700 by 2 to get a potential period of 350 days.
 That is just one alias, and would mean that TESS only missed one transit in between the times it observed.
+This May, we will observe a transit window that corresponds to the P/14 alias of TOI 3500.02, which corresponds to a period of 50 days.
+This P/14 alias is one of only 7 aliases left to explore, as recent TESS data has helped narrow down the period degeneracy of this target.

 \